Lauren Turner: 1993–1994

-2013–2018, 2022
+2013–2022

-Lauren returns to Erinsborough with her husband, Matt, and three children; Mason, Amber and Bailey.
+Lauren returns to Erinsborough with her husband, Matt, and their three children; Mason, Amber and Bailey.
 They stay with Lou at Number 32 Ramsay Street and Lauren finds employment at Harold's Store.
 Lauren and Matt become concerned when Mason does not immediately join them following his release from juvie.
 When Mason does turn up, he assures Lauren that he has changed his ways.
 Lauren learns the family are keeping several secrets from her, including Amber's secret relationship with Robbo Slade (Aaron Jakubenko), that Bailey had been present at the warehouse robbery that Mason took part, and that Matt had allowed him to get away.
 Lauren and Matt's marriage suffers as a result of the revelations.
 Mason is arrested for another attempted armed robbery, putting further strain on the family.
 Brad moves onto Ramsay Street with his wife Terese (Rebekah Elmaloglou) and their children.
 Lauren tries to keep her past relationship with Brad a secret from Matt, but Brad accidentally tells him.
 Lauren and Matt purchase Harold's Store.
 Robbo returns to Erinsborough and threatens the Turners.
 Frustrated by Robbo's hold over her family, Lauren sends him an email asking him to meet with her, but they do not meet and Robbo later dies after being hit by a car.

 Matt discovers an old sketch that Lauren drew of Brad and realises that she has been deliberately trying to hide it from him.
 They argue and Matt briefly moves out of their bedroom.
 Lucy returns to town and Lauren tells her that she gave birth to Brad's daughter when she first left Erinsborough.
 Lauren explains that there were complications during the birth and her daughter died.
 Lauren's mother, Kathy, visits and admits the baby was adopted out, as Kathy did not think Lauren could cope with a child then.
 Lauren tells her family and Brad about the baby, and they try to find her.
 Brad gets a lead in Adelaide and he and Lauren fly out.
 They spend the night together in a hotel and they kiss.
 Lauren then returns home and finds that Matt has organised a vow renewal ceremony for them.
 Lauren takes the newly arrived Paige Novak under her wing and gives her a job.
 Kathy returns and when she suffers a heart attack, Lauren rushes to her side.
 Lauren realises her daughter is close by when she finds a teddy bear she gave to her outside the house.
 She learns that Paige had the bear and chases after her, realising that she is her daughter.
 They are reunited and Lauren takes Paige to see Brad.